conda-incubator/conda-store/docusaurus-docs/community/maintenance/github-conventions.md

 ## Issue and PR templates

 We use Issue and PR Templates to provide helpful prompts for common issues across all of our repositories.
-These templates live in our [.github](https://github.com/nebari-dev/.github) repository and are automatically synchronized with several other repositories through a [GitHub Workflow](https://github.com/nebari-dev/.github/blob/main/.github/workflows/sync-issue-templates.yaml).

-When you update one of the issue templates in that repository, a PR will automatically be created for the other repositories that are defined in the [sync.yml file](https://github.com/nebari-dev/.github/blob/main/.github/sync.yml).